What is Arranged Employment (AE)?

->Existing or acceptable LMO exclusions: Most temporary foreign worker who are already working in Canada under their employer listed on their work permit, can submit their Federal Skilled Workers application directly to Citienship and Immigration Canada (CIC).
+- Existing or acceptable LMO exclusions: Most temporary foreign worker who are already working in Canada under their employer listed on their work permit, can submit their Federal Skilled Workers application directly to Citienship and Immigration Canada (CIC).
 Should this case apply, there is no need for a new LMO; simply for the inclusion of the official job offer with their application.
 Someone who is working in Canada on a work permit that LMO-exempt under an international or federal-provincial agreement can also apply directly to CIC.

-**A new LMO is required if: an employer offers a job to a temporary foreing worker which is not listed on their current work permit (who did not obtain an LMO to be hired), OR if ther worker is on LMO-exempt work permit which is not under an international or federal-provincial agreement.
+A new LMO is required if: an employer offers a job to a temporary foreing worker which is not listed on their current work permit (who did not obtain an LMO to be hired), OR if the worker is on LMO-exempt work permit which is not under an international or federal-provincial agreement.
 In those cases, a new LMO is required to hold up the application to CIC.

-Who needs arranged employment?
+Who needs Arranged Employment?

 If you are applying for Canadian permanent residence through the Federal Skilled Worker program and the following criteria apply you to, you require arranged employment: